zhy2002/neutron/readme.md

   - Use 'profile' dagger component/module to provide root node configured for a lender
   - Need to create an example
 5. implement router - navigate to view via url
-6. deferred event execution - if the user types in many characters quickly we should wait for a pause before we do an update.
 7. simplify event binding api
 8. node query and injection in rules
   - context.query("\ss\ee\tt[1]") node.query("$(host)\child\")